openstack-archive/tripleo-incubator/README.rst

 the machine, though the image can be totally generic - diskimage-builder can create such images.

-During the Portland ODS consensus emerged that the Nova bare-metal plumbing should be in a dedicated project, which is called Ironic - these limitations still apply, but will mostly not be be fixed in Nova bare-metal, instead in Ironic.
+During the Portland ODS consensus emerged that the Nova baremetal plumbing should be in a dedicated project, which is called Ironic - these limitations still apply, but will mostly not be be fixed in Nova baremetal, instead in Ironic.

 Caveats / limitations: